-When the airbase closed at the end of the war, it was turned over to the City of Madison to become a general aviation facility.
-At that time two 1946 fire trucks were left with the base for firefighting purposes.
+When the airbase closed at the war’s end, it was turned over to the City of Madison to become a general aviation facility.
+At that time, two 1946 fire trucks were left with the base for firefighting.
 These trucks were housed in a wood frame structure just north of the current hangers on the airfield.
 Since that time our department has expanded considerably.
-Two stations, one on Old Canton Road and the other on Highway 463, provide protection for the citizens of Madison and the outlying county area.
+Two stations, one on Old Canton Road and the other on Highway 463, protect the citizens of Madison and the outlying county area.

-The Madison Volunteer Firefighter’s Association served the City of Madison for years as an All-Volunteer Department until the late 1980’s.
-In the late 1980’s the Mayor and Board of Alderman hired a fulltime Fire Chief.
-The Fire Department continued to function as a Combination Fire Department with both Volunteer Firefighters and Career Firefighters until 2012.
-In 2012 the Madison Fire Department transitioned in an “All Career” Fire Department.
+The Madison Volunteer Firefighter’s Association served the City of Madison for years as an All-Volunteer Department until the late 1980s.
+In the late 1980s, the Mayor and Board of Alderman hired a full-time Fire Chief.
+The Fire Department continued functioning as a Combination Fire Department with Volunteer and Career Firefighters until 2012.
+In 2012 the Madison Fire Department transitioned into an “All Career” Fire Department.

 All Madison Fire Dept. personnel are certified car seat technicians.
-We will be glad to show you how and help you install you child’s car seat, free of charge.
-We prefer that you bring your child with you so that we may properly fit them for their seat.
-However, if you are unable to bring your child, we can teach you how to adjust the straps so they will fit your child properly.
+We will gladly show you how and help you install your child’s car seat free of charge.
+We prefer you bring your child with you so we can properly fit them for their seat.
+However, if you cannot bring your child, we can teach you how to adjust the straps to fit them properly.
 You may come to either Station 2 or Station 3.
 It is not necessary that you have an appointment, but you may want to call ahead so that we can plan around your arrival.
-Also keep in mind that, because of the nature of the Fire Service, we may be out of the station on a 911 call when you arrive even if you have called ahead.
+Also, remember that because of the nature of the Fire Service, we may be out of the station on a 911 call when you arrive, even if you have called ahead.
 We apologize if this causes any inconvenience.

 Mississippi has a primary seat belt law.
-If law enforcement sees you without a seat belt they can and will pull you over!
+If law enforcement sees you without a seat belt, they can and will pull you over!
 Car seat laws vary from state to state.
-Our law says that children from birth to age 4 are required to ride in a correctly installed car seat.
-At age 4 up to age 8 children under 65 pounds or 4’9” in height are required to ride in a booster seat.
+Our law says that children from birth to age 4 must ride in a correctly installed car seat.
+From age 4 up to age 8, children under 65 pounds or 4’9” in height are required to ride in a booster seat.
 Other car seat tips: